EIndriksons/CS50W/lecture11/README.md

     * Additionally, make sure to Salt the passwords before Hashing them, to prevent identical Hash formation from identical passwords that allow for various dictionary attacks.
 - Make sure your application does not leak unecessary data that might reveal and identify something.
 - Make sure your application is not vulnerable to SQL injections.
 Use modern libraries to take care of communication with the database (like SQLAlchemy).

+## API's
+When designing APIs, it is often important to ensure that certain users only have access to certain information.
+To keep track of users, API keys, simply long strings, are generated and associated with every user.
+Every time an API request is made, an API key must be passed with it.

+API keys allow for **route authentication**, or verifying that a user has permission to access a certain route.
+They also can be used for **rate limiting**, or ensuring that a user can only make so many requests.

+**Therefore:**
+- Make sure only right users can access your API.
+If you want to restrict certain users make sure to provide and ask for API keys.
+- Make sure the user has access to certain routes
+- Make sure to rate limit users to prevent spam requests